zball/eks-workshop-v2/website/docs/introduction/getting-started/first.md

 catalog-mysql   ClusterIP   172.20.181.252   <none>        3306/TCP   2m48s
 ```

 These Services are internal to the cluster, so we cannot access them from the Internet or even the VPC.
-However, we can use [exec](https://kubernetes.io/docs/tasks/debug/debug-application/get-shell-running-container/) to access an existing Pod in the EKS cluster to check the catalog API is working:
+However, we can use [exec](https://kubernetes.io/docs/tasks/debug/debug-application/get-shell-running-container/) to access an existing Pod in the EKS cluster to check that the catalog API is working:

 ```bash
 $ kubectl -n catalog exec -it \
   deployment/catalog -- curl catalog.catalog.svc/catalogue | jq .
 ```

-You should receive back a JSON payload with product information.
-Congratulations, you've just deployed your first microservice to Kubernetes with EKS!
+You should receive a JSON payload with product information.
+Congratulations!
+You've just deployed your first microservice to Kubernetes with EKS!